sudarshan89/confmangt/README.md

 ![Domain Model](/docs/domain_model.png)

+####Domain model relationships.

-* A Conference to multiple Tracks
+* A Conference has multiple Tracks
-* Each Track can have 2 Sessions (Morning and Afternoon)
+* Each Track has 2 Sessions (Morning and Afternoon)
-* Each Track also has a multiple Talks where each Talk is either in the Morning or Afternoon session.
+* Each Track also has multiple Talks where each Talk is either in the Morning or Afternoon session.

 The algorithm used to schedule a talk is as follows.

-Pick the talk which can fit into the available time in the session, amongst all the candidate talks pick the talk which _best fits_ the available time in the session and if there are multiple talks that fit equally well then pick the talk with highest duration.
+Pick all the talks which fit into the available time in the session, amongst all the candidate talks pick the talk which _best fits_ the available time in the session and if there are multiple talks that fit equally well then pick the talk with highest duration.